 When people think of self-care, their first thought may be to automatically assume that means spending money.
 Face masks and bath bombs have become popular self-care items, however, they don’t need to be the only way we practice self-care!
-What if I told you there were a plethora of free self-care ideas.
+What if I told you I had a list of 50 free self-care ideas.

 Self-care is the act of preserving and recharging ourselves!
 Self-care means different things to different people, and will not always look the same for each individual.
 How you practice self-care may look very different from how I practice self-care.

 One thing I think we can agree on is that self-care does not have to break the bank!
 Nor does it actually have to cost us anything.
 When we’re practicing self-care on the regular, it can become pricey to continuously spend money on these items.
 If you’re like me, budget friendly options to anything are always a sensible solution!

 Below you will find a list of 50 free self-care ideas that can be incorporated into every schedule and lifestyle!
 (Because lets be real, self-care needs to happen whether we want to spend money or not!)

 1. Go for a walk (bonus if you can bring your dog or a friend!)

 4. Sit down and plan your week (planner optional but definitely recommended!)

 5. Read an old, favourite book